 Eurostar Standard: 2nd class

 Eurostar Standard is comfortable, carpeted and air-conditioned, some seats unidirectional, some around tables for four, ideal for families or friends.
 All seats have an individual reading light and fixed or drop-down table, all seats have power sockets and there's free WiFi.
-You have access to two cafe-bar cars or you can bring your own food & drink.
+There's a cafe-bar cars or you can bring your own food & drink.
 Standard class seats on the e320 and refurbished e300 trains can be reclined slightly, for posture rather than sleeping.

 Eurostar Plus: 1st class for leisure

 Eurostar Plus (called Standard Premier until November 2024) offers 1st class seating for upmarket leisure travellers & budget-conscious business travellers.
-Check-in times are the same as standard class and there's no access to the business lounge, tickets are non-refundable but changeable for a fee.
+Check-in times are the same as standard class and there's no access to the Premier lounge, tickets are non-refundable but changeable.
 A complimentary cold light meal and a round of alcoholic & non-alcoholic drinks are served at your seat.
 There are power sockets & USB ports at all seats & free WiFi.
 All seats have a fixed or drop-down table and individual reading light, they adjust from upright to a slight recline.

 Is Eurostar Plus worth the extra?
 Standard class is perfectly adequate and it's only 2h20 to Paris or 2h to Brussels.
 There's no need to pay more if you don't want to.
-But Eurostar Plus gives you wider seats with more leg & elbow room, the chance to choose solo seats or face-to-face tables for two, it's usually quieter with fewer families & kids, and of course there's a light meal included with wine, beer, tea, coffee & soft drinks.
-So yes, it's a nice experience especially if your journey is for a special occasion.
-Check the price difference for your dates, I've seen Eurostar Plus cost only £10 more than Standard, given Eurostar's dynamic pricing.
+But Eurostar Plus gives you wider seats with more leg & elbow room, the chance to choose solo seats or face-to-face tables for two, it's quieter with fewer families & kids and of course there's a meal included with wine, beer, tea, coffee & soft drinks.
+So yes, it's a nice experience especially if it's a special occasion.
+Check the price difference on your date, I've seen Eurostar Plus cost only £10 more than Standard, given Eurostar's dynamic pricing.

 Eurostar Premier: 1st class for business

-Eurostar Premier (called Business Premier until November 2024) uses exactly the same 1st class seating as Eurostar Plus, but in designated coaches with fully-flexible & fully-refundable tickets, access to Eurostar's excellent business lounges in London, Ebbsfleet, Paris & Brussels and a shorter minimum check-in.
-The fare includes a complimentary hot airline-style meal, champagne (a very nice Monopol brut), wine, beer & soft drinks served at your seat.
+Eurostar Premier (called Business Premier until November 2024) uses the same 1st class seating as Eurostar Plus, but in designated coaches with fully-flexible & fully-refundable tickets, access to Eurostar's excellent Premier lounges in London, Paris & Brussels and a fast-track check-in with a shorter minimum check-in time.
+The fare includes a complimentary hot airline-style meal, champagne (a nice Monopol brut), wine, beer & soft drinks served at your seat.
 There's free WiFi and power sockets & USB ports at all seats.
 All seats adjust from upright to a slight recline, all seats have a fixed or drop-down table and an individual reading light.
 The only downside?
 It's priced assuming your company is paying!

-Plus and Premier passengers are accommodated in separate first class carriages but the seating is identical, arranged 2+1across the width of the train.
+Plus and Premier passengers sit in separate first class carriages but the seating is identical, with seats arranged 2+1across the car width.
 Eurostar vary the allocation of cars on each train between these two classes according to demand.
 1st class seats have extra legroom compared to the higher-density seating in Standard class which has a 2+2 configuration.
-See the tips for choosing your seat below for a Eurostar seat map.
+See the tips for choosing your seat below for seat maps.

 Choosing your seat